buddhi1980/mandelbulber2/mandelbulber2/deploy/README-win32.txt

 1. REQUIREMENTS

 - Windows XP or newer
-- very fast CPU (recomended 2GHz, 4 cores)
+- very fast CPU (recommended 2GHz, 4 cores)
 - 2GB RAM

 2. INSTALLATION

-Copy this folder somwhere and run Mandelbulber2.exe or run Mandelbulber v2-2.xx-Setup.exe if it is provided.
+Copy this folder somewhere and run Mandelbulber2.exe or run Mandelbulber v2-2.xx-Setup.exe if it is provided.

 3. Mandelbulber v2 is also available for Linux